Cruiser rules: History

 At the beginning of 1915 Germany declared a war zone around the British Isles in retaliation for the British blockade of Germany, in contravention of the cruiser rules.
 Henceforth, all allied shipping within the declared zone was liable to attack without warning.
 This led to a series of notorious attacks on passenger ships with the loss of civilian lives, some of them American.
-These included RMS Lusitania in May 1915, SS Arabic in August 1915, and SS Sussex in March 1916.
+These included in May 1915, in August 1915, and in March 1916.
 Fearing that American deaths would lead to the US entering the war, after each of these incidents Germany introduced new restrictions, culminating in the Sussex pledge not to sink merchant ships until they had witnessed that life boats had been launched, equating to a vow to follow a version of the cruiser rules in all theatres.

 Overall, until 1917, the majority of sinkings were indeed done on the surface, in approximate accordance with cruiser rules.
 Doing so was more militarily effective (considering the small numbers of torpedoes carried) and had lower risk of political fallout, even despite the risk from Q-ships and increasing numbers of armed merchantmen.
 Submarine commerce raiders still retained the advantage of being able to evade the British naval blockade, and U-boat aces like Lothar von Arnauld de la Perière accumulated some of the greatest success rates in history operating in this way.
 However, the German Imperial Admiralty Staff chafed at any restrictions on the U-boat campaign.

 Germany announced a renewed campaign of unrestricted submarine warfare in February 1917.
 Germany believed that this strategy would win the war for them, estimating a 50% increase in tonnage sunk, but in reality it contributed to their defeat by causing, in part, the US to enter the war on the side of the Allies.
 In the postwar period, the official German naval history strongly criticised the WWI Admiralty for failing to adequately pursue submarine warfare under cruiser rules.